prjemian/epicspi/docs/source/index.rst

 environment variable.
 A command is provided to determine the best choice amongst all the systems for which EPICS currently has definitions.
-Here is the way to set the environment variable on any UNIX or Linux OS using the bash shell:
+Here is the way to set the environment variable on any UNIX or Linux OS using the bash shell (use either of these two commands, they are equivalent in the bash shell:

 .. code-block:: guess
    :linenos:

    export EPICS_HOST_ARCH=`/usr/local/epics/base/startup/EpicsHostArch`
+   export EPICS_HOST_ARCH=$(/usr/local/epics/base/startup/EpicsHostArch)

 We can check this value by printing it to the command-line (remember, we are logged in as root):